 Canon G1 X Mark III versus Sony RX10 II

 The Canon PowerShot G1 X Mark III and the Sony Cyber-shot DSC-RX10 II are two enthusiast cameras that were announced, respectively, in October 2017 and June 2015.
-Both the G1X Mark III and the RX10 II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch sensor.
+Both the G1X Mark III and the RX10 II are fixed lens compact cameras that are based on an APS-C (G1X Mark III) and an one-inch (RX10 II) sensor.
 The Canon has a resolution of 24 megapixel, whereas the Sony provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon G1 X Mark III and the Sony RX10 II is provided in the side-by-side display below.
 Three consecutive perspectives from the front, the top, and the back are presented.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G1X Mark III – represents the basis or 100 percent across all the size and weight measures).